tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 }
 ```

-This would make the phrase "bold text" bold and orange in the structure:
+This would make the phrase "bold text" bold and orange in the content:

 ```html
 <h1>This text is <strong>bold text</strong> in a heading</h1>